Office of Financial Aid

 - Late Application

 Late applications for financial assistance are accepted at any time.
 However, the actual distribution of awards is based on the availability of funds at the time the late application is received.
-For more information visit the Institutional Policies and Procedures section on the College Web site.
+For more information visit the Policies and Procedures section on The Office of Financial Aid’s Website.

 Sources of Federal, State, and Local Aid

-The Federal Pell Grant application is included in the Free Application for Federal Student (FAFSA) and/or the Renewal FAFSA.
-Providence College will electronically transmit information from the Federal Student Aid Program for Pell Grant-eligible students.
-Awards may vary from $639 to $6,345 based on a family’s Expected Family Contribution (EFC) as determined by the FAFSA, the student’s actual enrollment (i.e. summer or academic year), and enrollment status (i.e. full-time or part-time).
+The Federal Pell Grant application is included in the FAFSA.
+Providence College will calculate an award for Pell Grant-eligible students using all application materials.
+Awards may vary from $661 to $6,495 and is based on a family’s Expected Family Contribution (EFC) as determined by the FAFSA, the student’s actual enrollment (i.e. summer or academic year), and enrollment status (i.e. full-time or part-time).

 Federal Supplemental Educational Opportunity Grants are funded by the federal government and awarded by the College to undergraduate students with exceptional financial need.
 Awards range from $200 to $4,000.